July 4th Celebration

 Fourth of July in Anchorage

 Anchorage’s Delaney Park Strip is traditionally host to the annual Anchorage July 4 Celebration, featuring a pancake breakfast, community parade, and festival on the park strip.
-The event is open from noon to 6 p.m. and includes music, games, vendors and food.
+In 2021, the parade begins at 11 a.m., and park strip festivities continue through 10 p.m.

 If you’re hungry, grab a bite to eat before the annual fireworks show.
 Anchorage dining includes some of the freshest seafood in the world, which Alaska chefs offer up in a variety of mouth-watering creations in Anchorage restaurants.